 Busy retail shifts leave no time to find better signal spots for uploading.
 Healthcare workers cannot leave patient areas to seek stronger connections.
 Manufacturing floor workers must stay at their stations during production.
 The moments worth capturing happen precisely when workers cannot step away.

 These challenges combine to create persistent content gaps.
 Workers want to share authentic moments but face barriers beyond their control.
-These connectivity issues are among the many reasons why frontline teams not participate in social media programs even when they want to.
+These connectivity issues are among the many reasons frontline teams avoid social media programs even when they want to participate.
 Organizations that solve these barriers unlock content opportunities their competitors miss entirely.

 Connectivity barriers do more than frustrate workers.
 They create tangible business losses that compound over time.
 Understanding these costs reveals why solving this problem delivers real value.